HKUST Summer Study Abroad

 HKUST students who take part in study abroad programs organized by the University will be covered by the University's Travel Insurance Plan.
 Please CLICK HERE for details.

-On-campus accommodation is usually available.
+Most of the programs will provide on or off-campus accommodation.
 Separate application may be required.
 For details, please refer to the individual program page.